kniklas/get-fx/DEVELOPMENT.md

 ## Python environments (`pyenv`)

+**IMPORTANT** make sure that `.python-version` file uses name of the virtual environment you created (e.g. `get-fx-venv`), if this file has for example values: `3.7.3 3.8.5 3.9.0` then during invoking `make tox` you might get errors that some python versions (3.7 or 3.9) are not found!

 You can use different python versions / packages manager than `pyenv`, but then **tox matrix testing** will not work out of box (as currently implemented in `Makefile`).
 In such case you would have to write your own `Makefile` rules or